Jerome Cavanagh: 1967 riots

 However, deeper problems existed under the surface.
 After World War II, the automobile industry, requiring more lateral space than was available in a city, and desiring to avoid city taxes, decentralized its operations.
 As with other cities, Detroiters were leaving Detroit for its suburbs by the thousands by 1967.
 Some 22,000 residents, mostly white, moved to the suburbs in 1966 alone, following new auto plants and new housing, or using the newly constructed Interstate system to commute into Detroit.

 Detroit faced serious financial trouble.
 Cavanagh had inherited a $28 million budget gap in 1962.
 To close the gap, and to pay for the new programs he wanted to implement, Cavanagh had pushed through the legislature income and commuter taxes for Detroit, but these proved unpopular with residents and businesses.

 On July 23, 1967, a police attempt to break up an illegal party escalated into what would be known as the 12th Street Riot.
 Feeling a large police presence would make things worse, Cavanagh acted slowly to stop the riots.
 Late Sunday afternoon, Cavanaugh and city officials met at the 10th precinct with black community leaders and neighborhood activists.
 When asked why it took so long to call in the guard, Cavanaugh replied "because they're all white.
 Were leery about that."
-The riots lasted for five days, killed 43 people, made over 5,000 people homeless, and required two divisions of federal paratroopers to be put down; they were the worst of the four hundred or so riots that American cities experienced in the 1960s.
+Rioting lasted for five days, killed 43 people, left over 5,000 people homeless, and required two divisions of federal paratroopers to be put down; these would be the most destructive of the approximately 400 riots that American cities experienced in the 1960s.
 Cavanagh himself had to admit in July 1967, "Today we stand amidst the ashes of our hopes.
 We hoped against hope that what we had been doing was enough to prevent a riot.
 It was not enough."

-The prior summer in 1966, a potential riot that began on Kercheval Street on the east side of Detroit, was successfully prevented at its inception.
-This, in addition to the generally accepted view that Detroit and its reputation as a “Model City," led to the belief that Detroit might not suffer the same race-related troubles many other cities had.
-Thus, 1967 came as a complete surprise and shock to Cavanagh and many other city officials.
-In addition, Cavanagh was procedurally limited in his ability to control the riots as it was the role of Governor George Romney to ask for Federal assistance once it appeared local resources might not be sufficient.
-However, Romney was seen as a potential Republican presidential opponent of President Lyndon Johnson, and there is considerable evidence that the delay by Johnson in sending troops was partly based on an effort to stymie Romney.
-When troops were finally called in, it was too late.
+The view that Detroit was a “Model City" led to the belief that it might not suffer the same race-related troubles of many other cities.
+The riots came as a complete shock to Cavanagh.
+He was, moreover, procedurally limited in his ability to control the riots as it was the role of Governor George Romney to ask for federal assistance once it appeared local resources might not be sufficient.
+By the time the National Guard had been called in, riots had already reached a massive scale.
 Cavanagh believed that a prompt federal response may very well have greatly reduced the severity of the riots.
 Cavanagh chose not to run for reelection in 1969.